darwin-eu-dev/DependencyReviewer/README.md

 #> →   10) shinyAce
 #> →   11) shinyjs
 #> →   12) tidygraph
 #> !
-Please open an issue at https://github.com/darwin-eu/IncidencePrevalence
+Please add a comment at https://github.com/darwin-eu/DependencyReviewer/issues/6
-#> to request approval for packages (one issue per package).
+#> to request approval for packages (one comment per package).
 #>
 #> ── Checking if packages in Imports and Depends require recommended version ──
 #>